Ice-and-Rock/Nick_Learns_ChakraUI/First_Doc.md

 - Add icons to existing JSX components <button> as a JSX object {<ViewIcon>}
 - increase the responsive nature of the buttons by adding a variant:'ghost'

+Day 3 - 40 mins spent finding as issue with name="a3", renamed to be header.
+Doh!

 Form Fields
 - Create an input form using following elements from ChakraUI:
 <Box> grouping